open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 - Precise geolocation data
 - Contents of private communications (email, text messages, etc.)

 Users can exercise this right through the privacy center or by contacting our privacy team.
-Upon verification of the request, the Company will limit the use of sensitive personal information to providing the core video streaming services and will not use such information for secondary purposes including cross-context behavioral advertising, profiling, or inferring characteristics about users.
+Upon verification of the request, [Company Name] will limit the use of sensitive personal information to providing the core video streaming services and will not use such information for secondary purposes including cross-context behavioral advertising, profiling, or inferring characteristics about users.

 **Challenging Compliance Process:**
 - Clear complaint process for challenging PIPEDA compliance accessible through privacy portal